S/MIME Certificate Requests

 After successful verification, click the ‘Generate’ button to create the certificate.
 The system will create the certificate and display the 'Certificate generated' alert on the screen.

-The following steps describe how to create an S/MIME certificate request with the Mailbox validation type.
+The following steps describe how to create an S/MIME certificate request Domain Validation is selected in the certification profile

 Expand Requests > Certificate Requests from the Admin portal to navigate to the Certificate Requests listing screen.